glennhenry/cs-notes/docs/deep-learning/13-transformers/02-transformers-architecture/transformers-architecture.md

 2. **Positional Encoding** : The similar encoding process to capture the relative position of each token in the sequence.

 3. **Masked Multi-Head Attention** : In the normal multi-head attention, we calculated the attention weights using matrix multiplication which include multiplying every element with each other.
 Multiplying with every element includes accessing its query, key, vector, meaning we have information about them.
 However, we don't want this to happen in decoder, we don't want to generate output with the information from future.
 This is implemented by changing some of the value in the matrix during the matrix multiplication to a very large negative number.
+The properties of decoder that only access previously generated token is called **uni-directional**.

    ![Masked multi-head attention](./masked-multi-head-attention.png)
    Source : https://tigris-data-science.tistory.com/entry/%EC%B0%A8%EA%B7%BC%EC%B0%A8%EA%B7%BC-%EC%9D%B4%ED%95%B4%ED%95%98%EB%8A%94-Transformer4-Masked-Multi-Head-Attention%EA%B3%BC-Decoder

 4. **Add & Norm** : It then goes to the add & norm layer again which consist of residual connection and normalization layer.

-5. **Multi-head Attention** : In this step, the multi-head attention will be done again, the input will be the combination of the output from encoder and previous result from decoder.
+5. **Multi-head Attention** : Also known as encoder-decoder attention, in this step, the multi-head attention will be done again.
+Multi-head attention will need query, key, and value vector, the input for them will be the combination of the output from encoder and previous result from decoder.
+Encoder provides the key and value pair, the decoder's previous output is transformed into a query.
+So basically, the encoder provides the contextual information from key and value pair and its combined with the query from decoder that represent what we need to generate the output now.
 It then goes to add & norm layer again.

 6. **Feed-Forward Network + Add & Norm** : The next component in the decoder layer is the feed-forward network.
 Same as the encoder, it consist of fully connected layer with non-linear activation function.
 Next, it will be normalized again in the add & norm layer.

 7. **Output** : Finally, the output from previous layer will go into a linear layer, followed with softmax activation function to produces the probability of each token.
 The model select the token with highest probability and use it as the input for next decoder step.
+Decoder is considered as  **auto-regressive**, meaning it output sequence one step at a time, in an iterative and sequential manner.

    ![Transformers output](./transformers-output.png)
    Source : https://www.linkedin.com/pulse/intro-transformer-architecture-jithin-s-l